 Denny shrugged.
 ‘Don’t know,’ he admitted.

 Denny heard the faint click of the front door opening, and woke immediately.
 The alarm clock beside him told him it was just after two am.
-Sandra was still beside him, snoring a little.
+Sandra was snoring a little.
 He lifted the doona and rolled out of bed silently, moved to the door, which was open as usual, and stood in the dark, listening.

 At first he thought he must have imagined the click that had woken him, but after perhaps half a minute he saw a glimmer of light from downstairs, shadows moving.
 He quietly descended, keeping to the side of the stairs where he knew there would be less creaking.
 He reached the bottom of the stairs in near-silence.